By Wole SOYINKA

 So, finally, what do thuggery and court disobedience have in common?
 Everything!
 They are both Scofflaw’s manifestations.
 Unilateral declarations of Supra-Law delusions.
 One is simply a more structured, more hypocritical version of the other.
 One knows itself for what it is, while the other tries to camouflage its abnormality under a higher purpose, the more elastic the better .
 Such is that often specious alibi labeled “national security”.
 Is Sowore Myetti Allah?
 As for those agencies that actually think to inhibit social revolution by fastening on the alarmist association of the word ‘revolution’, half the citizens of this nation should be in permanent detention.
 From pulpit to minaret, from clinic to fish market, from student club to motor park, the wish for a drastic transformation of this nation is staple discourse.
 Perhaps we should begin with its application to that institution whose decisions affect both society and individuals with such finality, for good or ill – the judiciary.

-*Professor Wole Soyinka is the first black African to win a Nobel prize in Literature.
+-Professor Wole Soyinka is the first African to receive Noble Prize in Literature.